 Orr, Campbell, Mitchell, and Shirley Families: Descendants of Paul Orr and Isabelle Boyd in Ireland and America is the product of almost 15 years of research, initially done informally, then in a more organized fashion.
 As a young person I had seen a slim booklet that the Orr Reunion Association had published in 1954.
 My primary reaction was that they should have waited to put my siblings and me in it, but later I grew interested in the stories.

-The 1954 book came about because reunion attendees (who had formed the group in 1937 to mark the arrival of William and Jennie Orr in Mount Vernon, MO) realized that there would soon be no one around to pass on the stories they had heard from their parents and grandparents.
+The 1954 book came about because reunion attendees (who had formed the group in 1937 to mark the 100th anniversary of the arrival of William and Jennie Orr in Mount Vernon, MO) realized that there would soon be no one around to pass on the stories they had heard from their parents and grandparents.
 They also wanted to keep the far-flung family members in touch.

 Thus, the almost 2,400-person, indexed, 2013 history owes a debt to the 1954 authors of The Descendants of Paul and Isabelle Orr – Lettie Hickman Wilkes, assisted by Jessie Stemmons and Harold Campbell, as well as Annie Agnes Shirley, who wrote most of the section in that book on Ann Orr Shirley and family.
 In fact, the 2013 history would have been almost impossible to prepare without it.
 Many descendants have continued to bring family updates to the Orr Reunion through the years.
 Others, especially Mary Ann Vincent, helped make possible Orr, Campbell, Mitchell, and Shirley Families: Descendants of Paul Orr and Isabelle Boyd in Ireland and America.